Redell Olsen: Life and work

 Olsen studied English literature at Cambridge University before subsequently completing an MA in Fine Art.
 She completed her PhD on 'Contemporary Poetics and Innovative Women's Writing' at Royal Holloway, University of London, in 2002, and went on to teach on the Performance Writing programme at Dartington University alongside Caroline Bergvall.
 She subsequently moved to a Lectureship at Royal Holloway, University of London, where she is now Professor in Poetry and Poetics, teaching undergraduate English Students and postgraduate Creative Writing students.
 With Robert Gavin Hampson, she founded and ran the MA in Poetic Practice at Royal Holloway from 2003-13.
 Starting in 2014 this was absorbed into the MA Creative Writing programme as the Poetic Practice Pathway (alongside the existing Poetry and Fiction pathways).

 The courses on this pathway were taught for many years by Olsen, Hampson, and Will Montgomery; it is now taught mainly by Olsen.
-She is also currently the Director of the Poetics Research Centre at Royal Holloway and co-directs the Living Sustainably Catalyst.
+She is also currently the Director of the Poetics Research Centre at Royal Holloway.
+(For some years she combined this with the post of co-director of the Living Sustainably Catalyst.)